 - Contribute to a team collaboratively to develop long-term solutions for ongoing evaluation of The Empower Youth Program.

-- Report findings on a regular basis, to be determined with the Education Manager, with the goal of completion by the end of the Fall 2016 semester.
+- Report findings on a regular basis, to be determined with the Education Manager, with the goal of completion by the end of the Fall 2018 semester.

 - Students in graduate level fields of study only.

-- Organization and attention to detail.
+- Organization, reliability, and attention to detail.

-- Students from anywhere in the nation may apply.
+Students from anywhere in the nation may apply.

-Please send a resume with three references (names, contact info, and relationship indicated) along with a cover letter to Candace Joice at email@example.com.
+Please send a resume with three references (names, contact info, and relationship indicated) along with a cover letter to email@example.com.
 Please use your cover letter to answer these questions: Why do you want this internship in particular?
 Can you provide some examples of projects or tasks you have completed in the past that would indicate your ability to successfully take on a self-guided project of this kind?